 The computer stock in the EU was estimated at 535 million units in 2015, and may increase to 671 million by 2030.

 The average lifetime of computers is short, roughly 5-7 years.
-The trend towards smaller and/or thinner mobile computers and tablets has resulted in products being more difficult to repair and dismantle, and consumers are often prevented from replacing their batteries themselves.
+The trend towards smaller and/or thinner mobile computers and tablets has made products more difficult to repair and dismantle, and consumers are often prevented from replacing their batteries themselves.

 The recyclability of computers when they reach the end-of-life stage is also challenging, due to the large variety of plastics and flame retardants combined in the same product.

-Furthermore, there is still significant energy saving potentials for these products.
+There is also still significant energy-saving potential for these products.
 If no regulatory action is taken, the sector is expected to consume 20 additional TWh of yearly electricity in the EU by 2030, which is as much as the residential consumption of Belgium.

 What is the European Union doing?

-A review study has been commissioned in 2018, and should be used to support new stages of requirements and the potential introduction of an energy label for computers.
-A report from the EU’s joint research centre has also looked at how material efficiency could be better tackled in computers.
+A review was commissioned in 2018 and is currently used to support new stages of requirements and the potential introduction of an energy label for computers.
+A report from the EU’s joint research centre also looked at how material efficiency could be better tackled in computers through a repair score.

 What does the coolproducts campaign want?

-• Develop methods for testing computers in their real active mode, and not only in ‘idle’ modes (which are no more good proxies for real-life performance);
+- Develop methods for testing computers in their real active mode, and not only in ‘idle’ modes (which are no longer good proxies for real-life performance);

-• Implement ambitious repairability and recyclability requirements, including (but not limited to) ensuring easy access to key components (such as batteries), making spare parts available for a minimum period of time, identifying and limiting the presence of hazardous substances, and making the presence of data deletion tools a rule;
+- Implement ambitious repairability and recyclability requirements, including (but not limited to) ensuring easy access to key components (such as batteries), making spare parts available for a minimum period of time, preventing software practices putting barrier to independent repair, identifying and limiting the presence of hazardous substances, and making the presence of data deletion tools a rule;

 Coolproducts technical input and position papers: